sonos/torch-to-nnef/docs/why_nnef.md

-The big issue is that it does not hold any information about the graph of computation that is the NN itself, this lead to rewriting every single architecture on inference side (error prone & uselessly time consuming), while also leaving the responsability to optimize/fuse operators to the 'implementer' on a per model basis (no consolidation).
+The big issue is that it does not hold any information about the graph of computation that is the NN itself, this lead to rewriting every single architecture on inference side (error prone & uselessly time consuming), while also leaving the responsibility to optimize/fuse operators to the 'implementer' on a per model basis (no consolidation).

 ## vs GGUF